Englios/Rust-Raytracing-1-Weekend/README.md

 A Rust implementation of Peter Shirley's "Ray Tracing in One Weekend" book.
 This project translates the original C++ code to Rust to explore language differences and learning opportunities.

+At first i had some issues with the Dielectric implementation,so i opted to rewrtie everything back again

 ## About

 This is a learning project that implements a basic ray tracer in Rust.
 The implementation follows Peter Shirley's book while exploring Rust's unique features and comparing them with C++.